pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

         col_names_dict=col_names_dict,
         stype_encoder_dict=stype_encoder_dict,
     )

-    # TODO: Add code snippet with a small TensorFrame

 There are other encoders implemnted as well such as :class:`~torch_frame.nn.encoder.LinearBucketEncoder` and :class:`~torch_frame.nn.encoder.ExcelFormerEncoder` for `stype.numerical` columns, and
 :class:`~torch_frame.nn.encoder.LinearEmbeddingEncoder` for `stype.text_embedded` columns.